SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.00c.txt

 (This patch is a work in progress.
 More changes will be added in the future.)

 Reimu:
- - Overall shot damage has been decreased
+ - Shot damage has been decreased
- - C1 effect no longer applies while performing skill
+ - C1 damage has been increased
- - Skill now requires more meter to use and the range of erasing bullets has been decreased
+ - Skill now requires more meter to use
- - Delay after skill before re-entering an actionable state has been increased
  - Ex bullet speed/acceleration has decreased and higher level's bullet size has been reduced
  - Spell card bullet speed and acceleration has been decreased

 Marisa:
- - C1 damage has been decreased
+ - C1 damage has been decreased //
  - Spell Card bullet speed has been decreased

 Sanae: